Sample Security Expert Cases

-A Puyallup, WA apartment tenant was assaulted in the complex fitness center by a man claiming to be a resident without a key card and asked to be let in.
-The plaintiff alleges defendants were responsible for protecting tenants from the foreseeable criminal conduct of third persons on the premises and that defendants breached a duty of care to protect her and breached the contract to exercise reasonable care to provide safe premises for tenants.
+A Puyallup, WA apartment tenant was severely assaulted in the complex fitness center by a man claiming to be a resident without a key card and asked to be let in.
+The plaintiff alleges defendants were responsible for protecting tenants from the foreseeable criminal conduct of third persons on the premises.
+Further, the plaintiff alleged defendants breached a duty of care to protect her and breached the contract to exercise reasonable care to provide safe premises for tenants.

 The plaintiff was allegedly injured while being removed from a Seattle, WA bar by employees using unreasonable, excessive, and wrongful force.
 Plaintiff further claimed the premises were unsafe due to a defective and dangerous condition.

-A juvenile resident of an Issaquah, WA apartment complex, was sexually assaulted by the husband of her mother.
-The Plaintiff alleges apartment complex management failed to conduct requisite tenant screening of the husband, which could have found a previous child rape arrest that should have precluded him from residency.
+A juvenile resident of an Issaquah, WA low-income apartment complex was sexually assaulted by her mother’s husband.
+Plaintiff alleges apartment complex management failed to conduct requisite tenant screening of the husband, which could have found a previous child rape arrest that should have precluded him from residency.